 To the best knowledge of the Company, after reasonable enquiry, none of the foregoing persons or companies, beneficially own, directly or indirectly, or exercises control or direction over any securities of the Company representing more than one per cent of the outstanding Common Shares.
-None of the aforementioned persons or firms, nor any directors, officers or employees of such firms, are currently, or are expected to be elected, appointed or employed as, a director, officer or employee of the Company or of any associate or affiliate of the Company.
+None of the aforementioned persons or firms, nor any directors, officers or employees of such firms, are currently, or are expected to be elected, appointed or employed as, a director, officer or employee of the Company or of any associate or affiliate of the Company, except that Thomas Bissig is currently the Vice President, Exploration of the Company and Zach Allwright is currently the Vice President, Projects and Evaluations of the Company.